BrighterCommand/Docs/source/RabbitMQConfiguration.rst

 RabbitMQ Configuration
 ----------------------

-// We no longer use XML for configuration

 Getting your application to interact with RabbitMQ using Brighter is a trivial task.
 Simply add the *<rmqMessagingGateway/>* section in your configuration file and ensure that an instance of *RmqMessageProducer*